zuzannabak/cost-utility-calculator/README.md

   • Move the **Label-Cost ($)** and **GPU-Cost ($)** sliders to match your scenario.
   • Set **Budget ($)** and (optionally) **Time Budget (h)**.
   • Read off the recommended split and expected utility.
+  • Click **📋 Copy plan as JSON** to export the full optimiser output.
+  • Copy the **CLI snippet** (auto-generated below the card) to reproduce the run in any shell.

 ### Run from the CLI

 python -m cost_utility_calculator \
   --task dragut_2019 \
+  --budget 3000 --time 72 --eff 85 \
   --label-cost 0.07 \
   --gpu-cost 1.50 \
   --budget 3000 \
   --max-gpu-hours 800 \
   --wall-clock-limit 72      # cap run-time at 72 h
+  --max-gpu-hours 800

 The script prints the optimal allocation and metadata as JSON.